Insurance requirements for studying in Belgium

 In Belgium, individual medical insurance is mandatory.
 And this also applies to international students.
 If you come to study in Belgium you therefore need to take out health insurance before or as soon as possible after arriving.
 This will give you the right to receive a full or partial refund, depending on the service provided, for your medical costs and certain medicines.
 If you so wish, complementary illness insurance also exists.
 Although not mandatory, this covers part of all the costs not reimbursed by regular medical insurance.

-For EU citizens it would be good to have a European Health Insurance Card (EHIC) when going to Belgium.
-This is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and Switzerland or the United Kingdom under the same conditions and at the same cost (free in some countries) as people insured in that country.
+who are in possession of valid health insurance in their home country, may use the European Health Insurance Card (see FAQ EHIC).
+This is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and Switzerland under the same conditions and at the same cost (free in some countries) as people insured in that country.
+Please note that EHIC is according to EU recommendations not an alternative for Travel Insurance.
+EHIC does not guarantee free services.
+As each country’s healthcare system is different services that cost nothing at home might not be free in another country

 - Home contents and baggage